-According to the Cleveland Clinic, if you laid out all of the blood vessels of the body they would be about 60,000 miles long!
+According to the Cleveland Clinic, if you laid out all of the blood vessels in the circulatory system, they would be about 60,000 miles long!

 Read on to discover more about the body’s network of arteries.